Nishant-Manocha/Study-Notion/frontend/README.md

 ## Live at

-The Website is live at - [https://study-notion-sunny8080.shop](https://study-notion-sunny8080.shop)
+The Website is live at -https://study-notion-front-one.vercel.app/

 >

-The Website is live at ( on Netlify ) - [https://study-notion-mern-sunny8080.netlify.app](https://study-notion-mern-sunny8080.netlify.app)

 - Version - 1.0.0
-- License: sunny8080
-- Author: Sunny Kumar
+- Author: Nishant Manocha